Possible Hints of Sterile Neutrinos in Recent Measurements of the Hubble Parameter

 We will consider sterile neutrinos that satisfy this condition, and which are in thermal equilibrium while they are relativistic.
 They become non-relativistic and decay after the active neutrinos have decoupled, shortly before the beginning of BBN, at temperatures $T \gtrsim 1$ MeV and time $t \lesssim 1$ s.

-The effect of these sterile neutrinos on BBN has been studied in detail for sterile neutrino masses below the pion mass, i.e. $m_s < 135$ MeV (e.g. see Ref.~\cite{Dolgov:2000jw,Ruchayskiy:2012si} and references therein).
+The effect of these sterile neutrinos on BBN has been studied in detail for sterile neutrino masses we are interested in, i.e. below the pion mass, i.e. $m_s < 135$ MeV (e.g. see Ref.~\cite{Dolgov:2000jw,Ruchayskiy:2012si,Sabti:2020yrt} and refs. therein).
+Recent re-examinations of this issue~\cite{Boyarsky:2020dzc, Sabti:2020yrt,Bondarenko:2021cpc} agree with the results of Refs.~\cite{Dolgov:2000jw,Ruchayskiy:2012si} that we use in the following when considering one sterile neutrino.
+Ref.~\cite{Sabti:2020yrt} considered also the case of two degenerate sterile neutrinos with similar active-sterile mixing and showed that the bands in Fig.~1 would be lower by about a factor of two in $\sin^2(\theta)$, which would not change our conclusions.
 These sterile neutrinos decay primarily into active neutrinos via the $\nu_s \rightarrow 3\nu_a$ channel, with a branching ratio of $2/3$.
 They also decay through $\nu_s \rightarrow \nu_a e^+e^-$ with a branching ratio of 1/3 as well as radiatively, via $\nu_s\rightarrow \nu_a\gamma$, with a suppressed branching ratio of $\mathcal{O}(10^{-2})$ (see e.g. Ref.~\cite{Fuller:2011qy,Atre:2009rg}).
 The corresponding lifetime $\tau_s$ of these sterile neutrinos is

 The heavy unstable neutrinos with $m_s \simeq \mathcal{O}(10)$ MeV that decay shortly prior to BBN lead to an increased production of $^4$He, because their decay products increase the energy density and thus speed up the expansion rate of the Universe.
 In turn, this results in an earlier freeze-out of the neutron to proton, $n/p$, ratio.
 In addition, electron neutrinos produced in the decay enter directly into the $p-n$ reactions and the small amount of $e^+e^-$ pairs produced change slightly the temperature of the photons, also affecting BBN.